gjtorikian/dotfiles-old/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.
-- _topic/install.sh_: Any file named `install.sh` is automatically loaded when you call `script/bootstrap`.

 ## Thanks